-wogma rating: The keen should rent; else TV/online (?) - No kids for company?
+wogma rating: Watch, but no rush (?) - No kids for company?
 Skip it!

 Though I have huge complaints in most departments, I can't deny that it's perfect packaging for kids in the 3-12 age group.
 With hardly any "sad" moments, the characters are mostly colorful and chirpy.
 But, given my reservations, should I actually encourage my kids to watch this when not too long ago Taare Zameen Par was around?
 Oh, why not?
 There's enough room for everybody.Read more